jeastonIT/SOC_pmon/README.md

 There are 3 functions
-shodan_query, which does the query and saves results to _new.txt file. vuln_query, which searches for verified vulns in the campus range and saves results to a timestamped results folder

-Additionally, the results are sorted by ports of concern and
+shodan_query, which does the query and saves results to _new.txt file. vuln_query, which searches for verified vulns in the campus range and saves results to a timestamped results folder differ, which compares _base.txt and _new.txt and outputs only the assets added in the _new.txt which are ports of concern. unified_diff, returns a unified diff of the _new.txt and _base.txt including ALL assets gone and added.
+No filtering.
+This result is saved to a 0_All_Results_*.txt timestamped text file in the program directory.

 allow.py

+This program is depreciated.
+Simply adding the single IPs and ports to ignore to the _base.txt file.
 This program will allow a user to add an IP address and a port to the base scan file.

 campus.cfg

 Campus IP data is kept in the campus.cfg file.
-The format is Campus Name, then on the next line CIDR blocks seperated by a comma.
+The format is Campus Name, then on the next line CIDR blocks separated by a comma.
 No blank lines.

 config.py

-the config.py keeps the API keys for shodan API and msteams API.
+the config.py keeps the API keys for shodan API MSteams reporting depreciated because of issues with output.

+single_campus.py

+scan a single campus. campus name and CIDR ranges must be input (names must match existing files)

 ---------------------------------------------------